mailru/sumbur-ruby/README.md

 protected by replication.
 While "consistent hashing" mostly assumes, that items are replicated over number of shards.

+Closest analog I've seen so far is Guava Google Library's [consistentHash function](http://code.google.com/p/guava-libraries/source/browse/guava/src/com/google/common/hash/Hashing.java?name=release12#197).
+It has some benefit cause it randomize input integer, so that doesn't require separate hash function.
+Also it is a bit faster with huge number of shards.
+But in most cases Sumbur gives slightly better spreading.

 ## Installation

 Add this line to your application's Gemfile: